Entry point: C and C++

-Main function looks like entry point for application programmers (the application's entry point or main entry point).
-System programming reveals more information about the program, and specifies the entry point elsewhere (in initialization procedure, or in reset interrupt vector for standalone programs).
+auto main(int argc, char* argv[]) -> int;

 The parameters argc, argument count, and argv, argument vector, respectively give the number and values of the program's command-line arguments.
-The names of argc and argv may be any valid identifier in C, but it is common convention to use these names.
-In C++, the names are to be taken literally, and the "void" in the parameter list is to be omitted, if strict conformance is desired.
+The names of argc and argv may be any valid identifier, but it is common convention to use these names.
 Other platform-dependent formats are also allowed by the C and C++ standards, except that in C++ the return type must always be int; for example, Unix (though not POSIX.1) and Windows have a third argument giving the program's environment, otherwise accessible through getenv in stdlib.h:

-int main(int argc, char **argv, char **envp);
+int main(int argc, char* argv[], char* envp[]);

 Darwin-based operating systems, such as macOS, have a fourth parameter containing arbitrary OS-supplied information, such as the path to the executing binary:

-int main(int argc, char **argv, char **envp, char **apple);
+int main(int argc, char* argv[], char* envp[], char* apple[]);